stefano5/Backward_Value_Iteration/README.md

 ```
 [D] is the arrival node

-Chose which optimal path to see.
+Choose which optimal path to see.
 Enter a starting node:

 ```